 How dividends affect share prices?

-➠ It is common for dividend payments to result in money leaving the company’s books and accounts forever, as dividends are irreversible.
+It is common for dividend payments to result in money leaving the company’s books and accounts permanently, as dividends are irreversible.
+Once declared and paid, these funds cannot be reclaimed by the company.

 Examples of Dividend